trippsc2/ansible-collection-zabbix/roles/nginx/README.md

 # Ansible Role: trippsc2.zabbix.nginx
 Version: 1.1.8

-This role installs NGINX as a web frontend for Zabbix Server on a Linux machine.
+This role installs NGINX as a web frontend for Zabbix Server on a Linux system.

 ## Requirements